hsgodhia/hred/README.md

 #### Notes
  - Greedy decoding is used during training time if teacher forcing is disabled
  - During inference time the MMI-antiLM score is computed as per equation (15) in Jiwei Li (Diversity Promoting Paper)
- - an LM loss is by default included (through an additional plain RNN) and this jointly trained with the other parameters
+ - an LM loss is by default included (through an additional plain RNN) and this jointly trained with the other parameters, although not much difference in results are obtained and to speedup I often disable it, also the score from LM are not included in calculating the loss/perplexity
  - When processing the data, diverse sequence lengths in a given batch leads to better optimization so no sorting of training data
+ - Validation/test perplexity is calculated using teacher forcing as we want to capture the true work log likelihood
+ - Inference or generation is using beam search

 #### Sanity check:-